 You did remove the eggs from the trunk the last time you shopped, right?
 If so, that rotten egg odor coming from underneath your car may point to a serious problem.
 Namely, a failed catalytic converter.
 The sulfur-like smell might point to a fix as simple as replacing a fuel injector, but it could also mean pulling out your warranty to see if the catalytic converter is covered.

 Have you ever placed a tightly rolled newspaper in the fireplace and watched it burn?
 That smell of burning newsprint is unmistakable, one your trained nose will never forget.
 Notice the odor in a car equipped with a manual transmission and you may find that the clutch facing is burning off as the clutch slips.
 Simply quit riding the clutch and the smell may go away.
 But if the problem persists, replacing the clutch may be in order.

 Odd car smells usually point to a specific problem, one that you may be able to solve on your own.
 Addressing problems quickly can help you avoid a breakdown and the corresponding high cost of repairs.

-For more information on odd car smells, chat with a knowledgeable expert at your local NAPA AUTO PARTS store
+Check out all the maintenance parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
+For more information on odd car smells, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Wikimedia Commons